rodrigo-brito/ninjabot/content/en/docs/strategy/_index.md

 	df.Metadata["ema9"] = talib.Ema(df.Close, 9)

-	// you can return a list of indicators to include in the final chart return []strategy.ChartIndicator{
+	// (Optional) you can return a list of indicators to include in the final chart return []strategy.ChartIndicator{
 		{
 			Overlay:   true,